sophon-crypto/fairstaking1kv/1kv-edst.md

 1. 1kVP-edst dashboard UI design - 3 days weeks (1 UI Dev, 1 developer): USD 450.00
 2. 1kVP develop a dashboard for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 4500.00
-* 1kv-edst dashboard is not just a validator but an interactive site to search suitable validator regarding different sorting algorithim such as : highest reward currently
+* 1kv-edst dashboard is not just a validator view but an interactive site for *nominators* to search suitable validator regarding different sorting algorithim such as : highest reward currently
         highest/lowest inclusion
         highest/lowest staking

-* calculate the non-web3 nominaton even for the inactive node.
-*
+* display non-web3 nominatons on each 1kv operators.
-* Display validator ranking according to different algorithm such as:
+* display validator ranking based on proposed algorithms
-* Historical trending of validators such as commission, number of nominators, amount of inactive stake
+* display historical trending of validators status of commission, nominator counts and stake size
-* Better search functions such as search by stash ID
+* we also use the data collected to analyze and optimize our contribution

 Deliverable: A validator dashboard

 Total allocation: USD 4950.00

 ### Stage 1.3 operation and support for future 1kv-edst: 12 months

+We plan to operate our 1kv dashboard site thereafter, the operation man-cost could be calculated as $1000 a year.

 Total allocation: USD 1000 $